cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    cwinpy_heterodyne --config example1_config.ini

-In this case the outputs (HDF5 files containing :class:`~cwinpy.data.HeterodynedData` objects) will be placed in the ``heterodyneddata`` directory as specified by the ``output`` option in the configration file.
+The outputs (HDF5 files containing :class:`~cwinpy.data.HeterodynedData` objects) will be placed in the ``heterodyneddata`` directory as specified by the ``output`` option in the configration file.
 The default output file name format follows the convention ``heterodyne_{pulsarname}_{detector}_{frequencyfactor}_{starttime}_{endtime}.hdf5``.
 Therefore, the above command creates the two files: